 As we get older, life seems to get even busier, and as you hit your 20’s and 30’s, there is little chance of anything slowing down.
-Of course, leading a busy and fulfilling life is a wonderful thing, but many of us forget the importance of slowing down when we need to and taking time out to recover and recuperate.
+Of course, leading a busy and fulfilling life is a wonderful thing, but many of us forget the importance of being mindful, slowing down when we need to, and taking time out to recover and recuperate.

 Knowing when it is time to say ‘stop,’ and take a break is an essential part of continuing your journey through life, and will make sure you are not heading on a one-way ticket to burnout.